microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationidentitysyncpolicytemplate-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the cross-tenant access policy template with an inbound user synchronization setting for a multi-tenant organization.
+Update the cross-tenant access policy template with user synchronization settings for a multi-tenant organization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).